Chapter 17 - It Will Never Be the Same Again

 Between the ultra-biased coverage of cable news networks and the weaponization of social media, individuals seem to be thinking and regurgitating in 5 line bytes, often times uttering the first thing that came into their brains.
 Trying to evoke real change in that kind of traffic pattern was hard.

-The only notion I had was something being modeled in the personal development marketplace.
-Books, web courses and events/retreats that had been the mainstay of offering individuals options for personal growth had flatlined in their appeal around 2015.
+The only notion I had was something being modeled in the interactive technology space.
+Books, web courses and events/retreats that had been the mainstay of offering individuals options for personal growth had flat lined in their appeal around 2015.
 That didn’t mean that individual authors or teachers weren’t still having success, but the marketplace was over saturated with too many offerings that were alike.
 There was still good business being done, but the value of these intellectual approaches to learning seemed to be having less impact.

 Many, including me, found these offerings did not support real long term change enough either personally or culturally.

 Even though they had found an audience, these offerings didn’t really have the long term impact I had wanted.
-Many, including me, found these offerings did not in the long run support real change either personally or culturally.
 The notion of experiential activism evolved out of that inquiry for me.
 I came to believe that if you wanted to have more influence with a selected audience or individual, you had to do more than just make a documentary film or write a book.
 I had done lots of doc films and helped many others develop web courses and book outlines with this intellectual approach.
 There was nothing wrong with it except...

-At the same time, the general move in the personal development marketplace was to evolve from an intellectual approach to personal development which included reading books, taking web courses and attending events/retreats to an experiential approach that used the latest technology to trigger the individuals emotional and psychological states.
+At the same time, the general move in the interactive technology space was to evolve from an intellectual approach to personal development which included reading books, taking web courses and attending events/retreats to an experiential approach that used the latest technology to trigger the individuals emotional and psychological states.
 Three of these immersive innovations were augmented and virtual reality platforms and virtual metaverses.

 I felt, these experiences, however they happened, had the potential to bring about some real movement towards something new.
 I reasoned that if you could put people “in the shoes” of an experience, a “change” in their story could take place by evoking their emotional and psychological states.
 It was much effective than simply telling them about it.